savon-noir/python-libnmap/README.md

 ## Dependencies

-libnmap has by default no dependencies.
+libnmap has by default no dependencies, except defusedxml if you need to import untrusted XML scans data.

 The only additional python modules you'll have to install depends if you wish to use libnmap to store reports on an exotic data store via libnmap's independents plugins.